pooyatavan/Activity-Watch-Import-Export-/README.md

 # Activity Watch Scripts (Import-Export)
-this project is for garb all system data and import to server to show activity of all system in one place.
+this project is for garb all system data from Activity Watch and import to server to show activity of all system in one place.
 Export: export script will save all data from Activity Watch via api to Json file and save it to OneDrive Cloud
 Import: import file delete every single bucket from last running and import update all buckets in OneDrive to the Activity Watch.
 # Activity Watch
-you need to douwnload and install with default settings for all computers
+you need to douwnload and installed with default settings for all computers
 Link: https://activitywatch.net/
 # Windows Task Schedular
-to do automation run every 30min (Or anytime you want) to export/import data in client or servers you need to create new basic task in windows Task Schedular.
+to do automation and run every 30min (Or anytime you want) to export/import data in client or servers you need to create new basic task in windows Task Schedular.
+  Triger
     1. set to One time
     2. set a time for Repeat task every (minutes or houres)
+    3. set duration of to indefinitely
+  Action Tab
-3. in action tab browse the bat location file
+    1. in action tab browse the bat location file
 # Black screen command prompt
 for get ride of the black screen apear every time script run you need bat to exe application
 link: https://www.majorgeeks.com/mg/getmirror/bat_to_exe_converter,1.html